 Microservice Versioning for Indispensable Clarity

-Microservice versioning is becoming increasingly important as we move into cloud-native development.
+Microservice versioning is becoming increasingly important as we move into cloud-native development where we are managing thousands of objects that make up the software supply chain.
 Just ask yourself “what does the future look like when I’m managing hundreds of microservices that make up a single version of my software solution?
 Let’s just say, you’re going to need more than an Excel spreadsheet.

 Microservices are game-changers in terms of how we develop and deliver software.
 In the past, we have relied on a monolithic approach, with everything moving at the same time because all the artifacts were statically linked in the build process.
 We relied on version management to track the changes to our binary.
 We now need to transfer this important information into a microservices architecture, by migrating monolith to microservices.